dczmer/davelab/_using_the_shell/04_commands.md

 ### xargs - I Want to Quickly Trim White-Space Padding From a String

-Another use for `xargs` is to quickly trip leading/trailing white-space from a string.
+Another use for `xargs` is to quickly strip leading/trailing white-space from a string.
 If you pipe something to `xargs` with no arguments, then it will simply strip the white-space and echo the value:

 ```zsh
 echo '      hi     ' | xargs